b-crawl/bcrawl/README.md

   - v1.4: Elyvilon's self-healing abilities are better.
   - v1.5: Dithmenos is [reworked](https://github.com/b-crawl/bcrawl/wiki/Dithmenos): Actions aren't mimicked at high piety, but Shadow Step is much cheaper and makes a short-lived shadow clone of the player.
   - v1.6.1: Sif Muna gives Divine Energy at 0* and book gifts starting at 1*.
+  - v1.6.1: Okawaru and Trog no longer give needles as gifts.

 #### Normal Monsters
   - The monster spell 'Twisted Resurrection' has been removed.
 Deep Elf Death mages now get the spell 'Haunt'.